-All of the European flavours can be found here, including Italian, French, Mediterranean, and contemporary fusion.
+All of the European flavors can be found here, including Italian, French, Mediterranean, and contemporary fusion.

 There are quite a few Asian cuisines to choose from as well, from traditional Japanese sushi, Chinese, Thai, and Indian, to kebabs and roti.

 There’s a wide range of lunch and family options too, including places to get the perfect burger, pizza, pasta or sandwich.

-The favourite dishes of the Turks and Caicos have traditionally been assembled from freshly-caught seafood, local greens and produce, and a little imported rice and grains.
-These ingredients would be used to create food such as fish stews, pan cooked fish with peas n' rice (actually beans and rice in most cases) and flavoured rice, and seafood chowders.
+The favorite dishes of the Turks and Caicos have traditionally been assembled from freshly-caught seafood, local greens and produce, and a little imported rice and grains.
+These ingredients would be used to create food such as fish stews, pan cooked fish with peas n' rice (actually beans and rice in most cases) and flavored rice, and seafood chowders.

 The ocean has provided quite a bit to the Turks and Caicos, and fishing has always been good.
 Grouper, snapper, jacks, tuna, mahi-mahi and wahoo are common fish catches, and conch and lobster are collected as well.